 The Secret Door is getting a new look and focus.
-The new website will be launced in June 2014.
-We offer independent recording, mastering, music and film production services for the Music, Film & TV industries.
+The new website will be launced in August 2014.
+We now also offer independent recording, mastering, music and film production services for the Music, Film & TV industries.

 For bookings: firstname.lastname@example.org